 From the generic solution of the wave equation, we can calculate the magnification factor for the strain of the GW during the lensing as \cite{Schneider}

-where $f = 2 k R_{\rm sch}$, $k$ is the wavenumber, $\beta$ is the impact parameter of the source on the lens plane normalized to the Einstein angle and $J_0$ is the Bessel function of the first kind.
-We note that the magnification for light is square of relation (\ref{mu}) as for the electromagnetic waves we measure intensity of light (i.e. $I\propto E^2$) while for the GW we measure the strain (i.e. $h_{\mu\nu}$).
+where $f = 2 k R_{\rm sch}$, $k$ is the wave number, $\beta$ is the impact parameter of the source on the lens plane normalized to the Einstein angle, and $J_0$ is the Bessel function of the first kind.
+We note that the magnification for light is the square of relation (\ref{mu}) as for the electromagnetic waves; we measure the intensity of light (i.e., $I\propto E^2$) while for the GW we measure the strain (i.e., $h_{\mu\nu}$).
 In the limit of $k \rightarrow \infty$, we can recover the geometric optics relation for the magnification.
 In our simulation, we limit the minimum impact parameter to be in the range of $0<\beta<1$.

-In what follow, we consider lognormal mass functions for PBHs with different parameters of $M_{c}$ and $\sigma$ of the equation (\ref{logn}).
-We perform a Monte-Carlo simulation and general binary PBHs over the redshift range of $(0-6)$.
-We also take into account the microlensing of the GWs with the magnification given by equation (\ref{mu}).
+In what follows, we consider log-normal mass functions for PBHs with different parameters of $M_{c}$ and $\sigma$ of Eq. (\ref{logn}).
+We perform a Monte Carlo simulation and generate binary PBHs over the redshift range of $(0-6)$.
+We also take into account the microlensing of the GWs with the magnification given by Eq. (\ref{mu}).